phpXFace/frontcontroller/README.md

 Small, opinionated Front Controller for phpXFace applications.
 It wires routing, dispatching (REST and view), CORS preflight handling, and scope‑based authentication into a single entry point you can drop into your `index.php`.

+## Project status

+This package is a small building block within the phpXFace ecosystem.

+- Origin: started as a personal side project in 2013 to explore annotations, DI, modular apps, and an XML‑driven UI.
+- Today: published openly for anyone curious about these ideas.
+Expect legacy code and APIs.
+- Maintenance: no longer maintained by the original author.
+Issues and PRs may not be reviewed or merged.
+Please consider forking if you need changes.

 ## Features

 - Single entry point to handle every HTTP request